Ford Bantam: Similarity to Ford Courier

 Another coupe pickup was derived from the fifth-generation Fiesta, independently of the Bantam.
 The resulting vehicle, the Ford Courier, was designed and produced in Brazil, initially for the Brazilian domestic market.

 Aft of the vehicle A-pillars, the Bantam and Courier share almost no common parts.
 Whereas the Bantam uses the shorter front doors of the Ford Ikon and 5-door Fiesta hatchback in conjunction with rear quarter windows, the Courier uses the longer front doors from the 3-door Fiesta hatchback, with no quarter windows.
+In addition, after the Bantam was facelifted in 2009, it and the Courier did not share a similar front end.
 Production of the Fiesta-based Courier ended in 2013.

 Future Developments

-Following the discontinuation of the Fiesta-derived Bantam, Fiat South Africa's withdrawal of the Palio-derived Strada and General Motors' disinvestment from the South African market (effectively ending production of the Spark-derived Chevrolet Utility), the Renault Logan-derived Nissan NP200 is the only remaining half-ton coupe utility on the South African market as of July 2021.
+Following the discontinuation of the Fiesta-derived Bantam, Fiat South Africa's withdrawal of the Palio-derived Strada and General Motors' disinvestment from the South African market (effectively ending production of the Spark-derived Chevrolet Utility), the Renault Logan-derived Nissan NP200 is the only remaining half-ton coupe utility on the South African market as of November 2024.

 South Africa's deteriorating economy, combined with the relative unaffordability of larger pickups such as the Toyota Hilux and Ford Ranger mean that demand for a Bantam replacement has never abated.
 Since the end of Bantam production, unconfirmed rumours have circulated regarding plans by Ford South Africa to replace the Bantam with a direct equivalent.
-As of 2021, no such vehicle has yet been produced.
+As of 2024, no such vehicle has yet been produced.

 Rumours continue to circulate that Ford USA may develop a replacement for the Brazilian Courier, possibly based on the next-generation Focus platform.
 If cleared for production, the new vehicle could be released by 2022.
+However, after the coronavirus pandemic, Ford stopped manufacturing in Brazil and switched to solely selling imported vehicles in Brazil.